Find Affordable College Courses

 $3,150 Average Tuition & Fees

-In-state tuition fees for undergraduate students at East Central Community College are $3,150 per year.
+The average tuition and fees for an in-state undergraduate at East Central Community College are $3,150 a year.
 After completing their degree, health professions graduates from East Central Community College carry an average student debtload of $10,328.

-Northwest Mississippi Community College did quite well in this year’s ranking of the best value schools for health professions students.
-It came in at #9 on the list.
+Northwest Mississippi Community College ranked #9 on this year’s Best Value Health Professions Schools in Mississippi list.
 NWCC is a moderately-sized public school located in the distant town of Senatobia.

 #10